 Good self-esteem and confidence are two things that you are not born with.
-However, there are some self-esteem activities which may seem uncomfortable, but practicing them regularly will increase your confidence and belief in yourself.
+However, there are some self-esteem activities that may seem uncomfortable, but practicing them regularly will increase your confidence and belief in yourself.

 If you know someone with great self-esteem, it is because they spent a long time building it up, using various activities and personal development strategies.
 If your confidence has been better in the past, you may wonder if it will ever get to the same heights again.
 It can, though it will take some hard work, time, effort and patience.
 It also will take a whole lot of soul-searching.

 In the following post, we will look at uncomfortable self-esteem activities that will help you to boost your confidence.